Kaljurand/Grammars/gf/Unitconv/README.md

 and add the words of the unit to the concrete syntaxes (UnitEst.gf and UnitApp.gf):

-    lin meter = mk "meetrit";
+    lin meter = mkUnit "meetrit";
     lin meter = ss "m";

-The functions `mk` and `ss` are predefined.
-They take a string and generate the internally used lexicon structure, e.g. the `mk` function (defined in UnitEst.gf) also generates the plural inessive (`PlIn`) form from the given singular partitive form (`SgPart`).
+The functions `mkUnit` and `ss` are predefined.
+They take a string and generate the internally used lexicon structure, e.g. the `mkUnit` function (defined in `lib/Estonian.gf`) also generates the plural inessive (`PlIn`) form from the given singular partitive form (`SgPart`).
-If it turnes out that the automatically generated form is incorrect then use the `f`-function to provide both forms manually, e.g.
+If it turnes out that the automatically generated form is incorrect then use a multi-argument version of `mkUnit` to provide the forms manually, e.g.

-    lin euro = f "eurot" "eurodes" ;
+    lin euro = mkUnit "eurot" "eurodes" ;

 ### If you want to add a unit of new physical quantity